Screen#

 clear_row#

-clears a row of text on the robot’s screen.
+clear_row clears a single row of text on the robot’s screen.

 Usage:robot.screen.clear_row(row, color)